How the Offer Process Works

 Update Offer Status

-As decisions are made, the listing agent updates each offer's status (e.g., under review, countered, declined).
-This is for tracking purposes only—the platform does not execute contracts.
+As decisions are made, the listing agent updates each offer's status (e.g., under review, countered, declined) so everyone looking at the listing sees the current picture.

 Archive the Listing